iamkarasik/nix/README.md

 ## TODO
 - [ ] - Pass the hostname as a variable to configuration.nix
-- [ ] - Use the variable `username` everywhere in configuration.nix
+- [x] - Use the variable `username` everywhere in configuration.nix
-- [ ] - Copy over the dotfiles for home-manager
+- [x] - Copy over the dotfiles for home-manager
-- [ ] - Create a common home-manager module, and extend it for both OSX and Nix
+- [x] - Create a common home-manager module, and extend it for both OSX and Nix
 - [ ] - Set up a Darwin module
+- [ ] - Setup swaylock
+- [ ] - Setup hypridle